sklasfeld/sklasfeld.netlify.app/src/content/blog/02-ukb-showcase.md

 ![Papers tell you WHAT was used.
 Showcase tells you what's AVAILABLE NOW.](/blog_images/biobank1/ukbShowcaseGraphic.png)

-When I first started working with UK Biobank, I identified relevant field IDs by hunting through publications.
-[The UK Biobank Showcase](https://biobank.ndph.ox.ac.uk/showcase/) saved me hours of that detective work.
-The showcase not only explains data from older papers but surfaces newer measurements that weren't available when those studies were published.
+When I first started working with UK Biobank, identifying relevant phenotypes from publications was straightforward.
+Finding the actual field IDs?
+That meant digging through methods sections and supplemental materials.
+[The UK Biobank Showcase](https://biobank.ndph.ox.ac.uk/showcase/) saved me hours of that detective work and revealed newer measurements that weren't available when those studies were published.

 For example, searching "Left Ventricular Ejection Fraction" returns [three data fields](https://biobank.ndph.ox.ac.uk/showcase/search.cgi?wot=0&srch=Left+Ventricular+Ejection+Fraction&yfirst=2000&ylast=2025) (22420, 24103, and 31060).
 But which one should you use?
 This is where the Showcase becomes essential.